trailheadlabs/outerspatial-map-library/README.md

     npm install -g grunt-cli

-Copy keys.sample.json to a file called keys.json, then modify keys.json with your own API keys:
+Copy keys.sample.json to a file called keys.json, then modify keys.json, adding your own API keys:

-    cp secrets.sample.json secrets.json

-Copy secrets.sample.json to a file called secrets.json for development and testing:

-    cp secrets.sample.json secrets.json
+    cp keys.sample.json keys.json

 Then use Grunt to build the library:

     grunt build

 Internally, the Grunt task uses [browserify](https://github.com/substack/node-browserify) to combine dependencies.
 It's installed locally, along with other required packages, when you run `npm install`.
 The build task also uses [uglify](https://github.com/gruntjs/grunt-contrib-uglify) and [cssmin](https://npmjs.org/package/grunt-contrib-cssmin) to create minified versions of the library's CSS and JavaScript in `dist/`.

+## Deploying

+This project contains sample code that demonstrates deploying OuterSpatial.js to an Amazon S3 bucket using the `grunt-deploy` command.
+This command will not work unless you make a copy of "s3.sample.json", rename it "s3.json", and update the information in it  — including the "accessKeyId", "bucket", and "secretAccessKey" properties:

+    cp s3.sample.json s3.json

 ## Testing